 Both the existing Spring Canyon Dam and the proposed projects were assumed full to spillway crest at the start of the flood.
-For the proposed dams, the PMF was routed through the dam with a starting water surface elevation equal to the proposed 4-percent chance, 1-percent chance, and 0.2-percent chance spillway crest elevations.
+For the proposed dams, the PMF was routed through the dam with a starting water surface elevation equal to the proposed 4% chance, 1% chance, and 0.2% chance spillway crest elevations.
 The outlet for the proposed dam was assumed to be plugged.